Mohamed Salah

 Salah's other individual accolades include three FWA Footballer of the Year awards, four Premier League Golden Boots, two Premier League Player of the Season awards, two Premier League Playmaker of the Season awards, finished third for the Best FIFA Men's Player in 2018 and 2021, and finished fourth in the 2025 Ballon d'Or, respectively.
-He received the 2018 FIFA Puskás Award for his winning strike in the first Merseyside derby of the 2017–18 season.
 In 2023, Salah became Liverpool's all-time top goalscorer in the history of the Premier League, and also became the fifth player to score 200 goals for the club.
 In 2025, he became Liverpool's third-highest goalscorer in the club's history behind Roger Hunt and Ian Rush.
+In March 2026, Salah announced that he would leave Liverpool at the end of the 2025–26 season.

 At international level, Salah represented Egypt at youth level before making his senior debut in 2011.
 Following his performances at the 2012 Summer Olympics, he was named CAF Most Promising African Talent of the Year.
 Since then, he finished as runner-up in the 2017 and 2021 Africa Cup of Nations, and was top scorer during CAF qualification as Egypt qualified for the 2018 FIFA World Cup.
 Salah was named CAF African Footballer of the Year (2017 and 2018), BBC African Footballer of the Year (2017 and 2018), and was selected in the 2017 Africa Cup of Nations Team of the Tournament, 2021 Africa Cup of Nations Team of the Tournament and the CAF Team of the Year on several occasions.
+He captained Egypt at the 2026 FIFA World Cup, leading the team to its first-ever World Cup match victories and its first appearance in the Round of 16.

-Salah is regarded as a symbol of national pride in Egypt for his achievements and was named in theTime magazine's list of the 100 Most Influential People in 2019.
+Salah is regarded as a symbol of national pride in Egypt for his achievements and was named in Time magazine's list of the 100 Most Influential People in 2019.
 Salah has also been credited for raising the profile of Liverpool among Egyptians.